Boston College Eagles baseball

 The Boston College Eagles baseball team represents Boston College in NCAA Division I college baseball.
 The team participates in the Atlantic Division of the Atlantic Coast Conference.
-The head coach of the Eagles is Mike Gambino, a 2000 alumnus of Boston College, and the team plays its home games at the newly constructed Eddie Pellagrini Diamond at Harrington Athletics Village after having played at Shea Field from 1961 to 2017.
+The head coach of the Eagles is Todd Interdonato, and the team plays its home games at the newly constructed Eddie Pellagrini Diamond at Harrington Athletics Village after having played at Shea Field from 1961 to 2017.

 NCAA Division I tournament

-The team has been selected to play in the NCAA Division I baseball tournament eight times, most recently in 2016.
+The team has been selected to play in the NCAA Division I baseball tournament nine times, most recently in 2023.
 It has played in the College World Series four times, the most recent being 1967.

 Conference tournament

 Longest game in college-baseball history

-On May 30, 2009, the Eagles played in the longest game in college-baseball history — a 25-inning game — during the NCAA Division I Baseball Championship regional tournament at Austin, Texas.
-The University of Texas Longhorns — who were designated the visiting team despite playing on their home field — won, 3–2.
+On May 30, 2009, the Eagles played in the longest game in college baseball history—a 25-inning game—during the NCAA Division I Baseball Championship regional tournament at Austin, Texas.
+The University of Texas Longhorns—who were designated the visiting team despite playing on their home field—won, 3–2.
 The game lasted seven hours and three minutes.